antismash/documentation/docs/install.md

 antismash my_input.gbk
 ```

-## Using Docker
+## Using Docker (or podman)

 If you're not on Debian, but don't want to bother with the full-blown manual
 installation, there are two docker images you can use.
+To use the wrapper scripts with podman,
+just replace all mentions of "docker" in the commands below with "podman".

 ### antiSMASH standalone